 *******All of the Battalion Chief significant incidents contained within this section are managed with at least 6 Engines, 3 Ladder Trucks and one EMT Ambulance.

 It is important to note that while these incidents are managed from the Battalion Chief’s perspective.
 We emphasize the principles of command, incident action plans, assignments and objectives on all of the incidents.

 The fire department Employee-Counseling portion begins with a video that teaches our members the 8-Step Process.
 Members will learn to use this system to conduct a fire department employee counseling session.
 It provides a method to follow to stay on track and elicit the proper information during the counseling session.
-Additionally, our members have unlimited access to 8 video scenarios that demonstrate the employee counseling process in action with a fire officer conducting a counseling session with a firefighter.
+Additionally, our members have unlimited access to 14 video scenarios that demonstrate the employee counseling process in action with a fire officer conducting a counseling session with a firefighter.
+The scenarios also build on complexity with multiple members of the crew being counseled to correct behavior or policy violations.
 To enhance the learning process, each step of the 8-Step Process is visible on the screen.

-****It is important to note that each of these scenarios is managed by a Fire Officer, but the principles of managing a troubled employee and using the 8-step process would be the same as would be used by a Battalion Chief.
+****It is important to note that each of these scenarios is managed by a Fire Officer and Battalion Chief.
+The principles of managing a troubled employee and using the 8-step process would be the same as would be used by a Fire Officer or Battalion Chief.